-TDChristian encourages visits from people who are considering TDChristian as their school of choice.
-Other visits are discouraged.
-Guests should obtain permission from the principal or vice-principal the day before they visit.
-Guests are not allowed to use transportation provided by the school unless they have obtained a bus pass.
+Normally, TDChristian encourages visits from people who are considering TDChristian as their school of choice.
+However, given the current pandemic, visits can only be schedule by contacting Ms. Schuurman, who oversees admissions.

 All visitors are required to report to the office before they proceed with their visit.
 Teachers may, at their discretion, deny guests admittance to their particular classes.